maths/moodle-qtype_stack/doc/en/Authoring/Deploying.md

 To increase system performance, there is the option to ''prime'' question instances.
 This processes [question tests](Testing.md) as if they were student submissions to add the responses to the cache.
 Where question tests include likely real submissions, this can bring forward the performance benefit of a well-populated cache.

-## Future development ##
-More systematic control to the curation of a question instance set.
-Priming can be requested on the deployment page.
-It can be done upon creation of a new instance (auto-priming) or on a set of existing instances.
-Priming instances that already have responses cached for the question tests will produce no change in the cache.